Popular

 Recommendations are like testimonials on your LinkedIn profile.
 A good one is worth its weight in gold.

-If you've worked with a contact in the past and/or know they have certain skill sets or character traits, write him or her a recommendation.
+If you've worked with a contact in the past and/or know they have certain skill sets or character traits, write them a recommendation.
 Your connections will appreciate this gesture greatly, and may even write you one in return!
 This takes a little more time and thought, but it's worth much more to connections than endorsements.

 So there you have it.
 Effective networking doesn't have to be a hassle!
 Spend a little time each day nurturing your network.
 If you make this a habit, you'll find yourself with a strong network in no time!